nkuek/court-reserve-bot/README.md

 | `/openplay event:Advanced date:tomorrow`       | Register for Advanced, tomorrow     |
 | `/cancel`                                      | Cancel a running booking task       |
 | `/ping`                                        | Check if bot is online              |

+### Multi-User Support

+Each user registers their own CourtReserve credentials:

+1. User sends `/register email:user@example.com password:secret123`
+2. Credentials are encrypted and stored in the database
+3. When the user runs `/book` or `/openplay`, their credentials are used
+4. Users can delete their credentials with `/unregister`

+Credentials are encrypted using Fernet symmetric encryption.
+The encryption key is derived from the bot token.

 ### Running the Bot 24/7